What is N-Acetylcysteine?

 N-Acetylcysteine (NAC) is a treatment for acetaminophen (aka paracetamol) overdose.
 When people take an overdose of acetaminophen, this depletes glutathione (GSH), which can then lead to liver damage.
 The solution?
 Giving NAC provides cysteine necessary to replace depleted glutathione (GSH) which then prevents liver injury.

-NAC may also be helpful in other conditions where there is oxidative stress such as the following (Deepmala, 2015):
+NAC may also be helpful in other conditions where there is oxidative stress (Deepmala, 2015):

 - Alzheimer disease